 An InfinityDB Encrypted Java NoSQL Database is 100% encrypted and 100% authenticated 100% of the time, with hashing, password changing and signing with multiple certificates, while retaining up to 10x compression.
 It it is otherwise identical to the InfinityDB Embedded Database.

-InfinityDB Encrypted uses ‘Transparent Data Encryption’ or TDE to minimize the impact of security.
+InfinityDB Encrypted uses ‘Transparent Data Encryption’ or TDE for data at rest to minimize the impact of security.
 It is necessary only to provide a password on file creation and opening, and all the rest is handled internally.
 This simple step provides not only encryption to prevent data disclosure, but also client authentication and integrity protection.
 Integrity protection detects malicious or inadvertent modification of the bytes of the file from outside, providing an Exception on reading bad data.
-Because InfinityDB Database uses a single file for all data in a given database, the encryption covers all data at once reliably, even while in use.
+Because InfinityDB Database uses a single file for all data in a given database, these features cover all data at once reliably, even while in use.
 The encrypted files can be used as backups with no encryption step, and with no decryption on restore.
 There is no point in time when any unencrypted data reaches storage, and the file data is indistinguishable from random bytes.
 You can combine this TDE with the other provided security measures to further increase safety of all data.

-- All stored block data and header is 100% authenticated 100% of the time according to the password using HMAC SHA-256
+- All stored data is 100% integrity checked and authenticated 100% of the time according to the password using standard HMAC-SHA256

-- Selectable encryption levels – strong or regular for export compliance.
+- Encryption levels may be selected – strong or regular for export compliance.
 Future versions will provide more

 - Multiple X509 certificates and their trust chains or bare public keys are stored in the file and organized automatically

 - Partial signing by different processes will finally reach fully signed state; not all private keys are needed at once